CSCI-E-599/nber.org-Orange-Book-Data/README.md

 # nber.org-Orange-Book-Data
-This is a csv copy of all clean data files from nber.org
+This is a csv copy of all clean data files from nber.org.
+Professor Heidi Williams cleaned all data from 1986 to 2016.
+This is more data for the Orange Book than we can get from https://www.fda.gov/drugs/drug-approvals-and-databases/orange-book-data-files.
+There is some overlap of data, so we might want to keep everything that is in the fda.gov and orange book files, and add to it with entries that nber.org.